Ylvauk/git-intro/readme.md

 **repository** encompasses all of the different versions of a project and their development histories.

-"Saving" our work with Git involves two steps: staging some changes and the committing them.
+"Saving" our work with Git involves two steps: staging some changes and then committing them.
 Each commit is like a "save-point" that, collectively, track the version of our project at a given point in time.
 Each commit has a commit message that describes the changes made to a file or group of files.
 Commits get